Douglass Day at UC Santa Barbara

 About Douglass Day

 Every Valentine’s Day, we invite you to a birthday party for Frederick Douglass.
 Although Douglass never knew his birthdate, he chose to celebrate every year on February 14th.
-We celebrate this date as a moment for creating Black history together.
+We celebrate on/around this date as a moment for creating Black history together.

 Want to join on a later time or day?